Battle of Mogadishu (1993)

-At the time, the battle caused the most significant loss of U.S. troops since the Vietnam War.
-Casualties included 18 dead American soldiers and 73 wounded, with Malaysian forces suffering one death and seven wounded, and Pakistani forces suffering one death and two injuries.
-Owing to the dense urban character of the battle, estimates of Somali casualties greatly vary—with most estimates set between 315 and 2,000 Somali casualties, including civilians.
+No battle since the Vietnam War had killed so many U.S. troops.
+Casualties included 18 dead American soldiers and 73 wounded, with Malaysian forces suffering one death and seven wounded, and Pakistani forces two injuries.
+Somali casualties, a mixture of insurgents and civilians, were far higher; most estimates are between 133 and 700 dead.

-In the aftermath of the battle, dead American soldiers were dragged through the streets of Mogadishu by enraged Somalis, an act which was broadcast to public outcry on American television.
-The battle shifted American foreign policy and it eventually led to the pullout of the U.N. mission in 1995.
-Fear of a repeat of the battle was the reason for America's reluctance to increase its involvement in Somalia and other regions.
-Some scholars believe that it was a major factor that influenced the Clinton administration's decision not to intervene in the Rwandan genocide, and it has commonly been referred to as "Somalia Syndrome".
+After the battle, dead US troops were dragged through the streets by enraged Somalis, an act that was broadcast on American television to public outcry.
+The battle led to the end of Operation Gothic Serpent and UNOSOM II military operations, which Somali insurgents saw as victory.
+By early 1995, all UN forces withdrew from Somalia.
+Fear of a repeat drove American reluctance to increase direct involvement in Somalia and other parts of Africa, including during the 1994 Rwandan genocide.
+It has commonly been referred to as "Somalia Syndrome".